ultraio/docs-blockchain/docs/products/nft-api/authentication.md

 ## Authentication Flow

-The authentication flow for Ultra API depends on the type of application.
+The authentication flow for the Ultra API depends on the type of application.

 ### Frontend Application Authentication Flow